kosmischenmary/SimpleCodes/README.md

 Hello!
-This repository is destinated to few solutions.
+This repository is destinated to some solutions.
 Feel free to use them.